Turf Skatepark: History

 In 2010, the Wisconsin Department of Transportation acquired the property for use as a staging area during the construction of a new freeway ramp.
-It did not destroy the concrete bowls, however, which remained filled with gravel.
-In 2010, local skaters tried to dig out the bowls.
+Shallow excavation of the property by the DOT revealed that the bowls were still in place and had simply been filled with gravel.
+Some local skaters got news of this and tried to dig out the bowls by hand.
+They were able to reveal some small portions of the smaller bowls and even ride a bit of the Lip Slide Gully before the effort was shut down by law enforcement and the DOT.